Junior League of Amarillo delivers more than 200 bags of essential items to students in need

-AMARILLO, Texas (KAMR/KCIT) – More than 200 bags filled with essential items were handed out to students in the San Jacincto area, on Monday, May 11, 2020.
+AMARILLO, Texas (KAMR/KCIT) — More than 200 bags filled with essential items were handed out to students in the San Jacinto area on Monday.

-“We reached out to the school administration and just wanted to see how we could help,” Megan Zanchettin, President Elect of Junior League of Amarillo, stated.
+“We reached out to the school administration and just wanted to see how we could help,” Megan Zanchettin, President-Elect of Junior League of Amarillo, said.

 The Junior League of Amarillo said it is their mission to help end generational poverty, and right now with many out of a job they decided to help out where they could.

-Several in the San Jacincto area receive government assistance, but that does not cover the items that were handed out.
+Several in the San Jacinto area receive government assistance, but that does not cover the items that were handed out.

 “Each bag includes a three in one soap, sunscreen, a jump rope, a frisbee, a toothbrush, toothpaste, and some crayons,” Zanchettin said.